Saturday, September 9, 10 a.m. to noon, Edmonds Community College, Snohomish Hall, Room 338.

 Saturday, March 10, noon to 3 p.m.
 Spring Luncheon and Fundraiser.
 Trinity Lutheran Church.
 Join us for a special international fashion treat!
 Suman Jaiprakash will demonstrate the multiple ways a sari can be worn.
 She will use members of the audience to show how a sari is draped and will explain the meaning of color, embroidery, and style.
 This traditional Indian garment is a symbol of grace.

-Our special guest is author Judith Works, describing her ten years in Rome working for the United Nations.
+Our special guest is Judith Works, author of Coins in the Fountain, describing her ten years in Rome working for the United Nations.

 April 27-29, AAUW WA-State Convention, in Spokane, Davenport Hotel.

-Saturday, May 12, 10 a.m. to noon, Edmonds Community College, Meadowdale Hall, Room 124.
+Saturday, May 12, 10 a.m. to noon, Edmonds Community College, Snoqualmie Hall, Room 212.
 Recognition of high school STEM scholars.

 Guest speaker is Mel Cossette, executive director and principal investigator of the National Resource Center for Materials Technology Education.